Last updated on febrero 8th, 2023 at 05:29 pm

-Imagine a worldwide community of schools, educators and students with a shared mission to empower young people with the values, knowledge and skills to create a better and more peaceful world.
+Imagine a worldwide community of schools, educators and students with a shared mission to empower young people with the values, knowledge and skills necessary to create a better and more peaceful world… Well, this isn’t imaginary.
 This is the International Baccalaureate (IB).

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.